Little Gems Email Links Information Message Board

 Producer Paul Stone

-Associate Producer Anthony Gruner
+Associate Producer for Talbot Television Limited Anthony Gruner

 Director Marilyn Fox (eps 1, 2, 5 & 6